 Dreamed 1983/12/17 by Chris Wayan

 I'm on a cruise ship, near an immense peak rising steeply from the sea.
-A shy, intellectual man is telling me about the place--it's a tourist attraction, but controversial through all the realities: an artificial mountain called Paradise on Earth.
+A shy, intellectual man is telling me about the place--it's a tourist attraction all over the multiverse, but controversial: an artificial mountain called Paradise on Earth.
 And the builders mean it.
 Some call it blasphemy, aiming for paradise in the material world... others say it's doomed to fail like Babel... but why not try to build perfection even if it can't be reached?

 God's quite silent about it, so far.